MEET OUR SCHOLARS - CLASS OF 2021

 Food and our Future is a podcast that dives into sustainable farming practices and how we can implement them to achieve the United Nations SDG of Zero Hunger.
 It concentrates on organic farming and indigenous food ways in Minnesota, as well as how these practices connect to South Africa.

-Final Project: Blue Helmets: A critical and pragmatic study of the United Nations peacekeeping forces (Podcast)
+Capstone Project: Blue Helmets: A critical and pragmatic study of the United Nations peacekeeping forces (podcast)

 The United Nations is globally regarded as a harbinger of justice, peace, and security, but how effective is it at executing this role?
 Today we take a critical look at the executive arm of the UN, its peacekeeping force.
 With a focus on Africa, scholar Nick Landon takes an in-depth look at some of the UN’s former and current engagements in the region, pointing out flaws in operation and practice and proposing solutions to resolve them and create a better force for global security.
 From Rwanda to the DRC, this engaging and thoughtful podcast is sure to give you food for thought.